THE MINERAL TARBUTTITE

 - Associated Minerals are limonite, smithsonite and some other oxidized zinc ore deposit minerals.

-- Notable Occurrences include Broken Hill, Shaba, Zambia and elsewhere.
+- Notable Occurrences include Broken Hill (now Kabwe), Shaba, Zambia and elsewhere.

 - Best Field Indicators are crystal habit, locality, associations with other zinc ores and/or phosphate minerals and density.